Conclusion from The Gift of Sound: Part 1

 When I look into your eyes

 God must have spent

 My prayers were answered, and my dreams became reality.
 I wanted more than anything to hear the sound of music.
 After five years, life was abruptly normal.
 I could hear my dad again, playing his bass guitar in his music room.
 Over the years, I’ve attended several concerts with my friends, I gathered the courage to try online dating, I danced the night away at my proms, and during the best day of my life, at my wedding.
 Today, I’ve been blessed with the sound of my husband’s voice, laughter, my favorite TV shows, the crashing ocean waves at the beach, thunderstorms, church sermons, and christian music, but most of all, I can hear the two people that never gave up on me, my mom and dad.
 It’s the voices you never forget, no matter how much time goes by.

 During the times I’m listening to the not so pleasant noises, such as, the landscaping crew who mows our lawn, the garbage truck, the dishwasher, or the washing machine, I can simply remove my “ears” I’m also able to sleep soundly at night, as I don’t sleep with my implants on.
 It’s the best of both worlds!

 Losing my hearing made me appreciate my life that much more.
 You never realize how blessed you are, until you’ve lost what you thought you could never live without, and my dad was right, everything turned out better than OK.
 The wonderful, wise, supportive, loving, father of mine has never steered me wrong, and taught me, you never know how strong you are until being strong is the only choice you have.

 Step outside and enjoy the blessings of today, tomorrow, and always.
 What do you see?
 Most importantly, what do you hear?

-Feel free to contact me, and ask me more about cochlear technology, and accessories available today.
+Feel free to contact me, ask me more about cochlear technology, and accessories available today.
 Learn more about cochlear implants at Cochlear Americas.